laurent-martin/aspera-shares-orchestrator-auth/README.md

 - Orchestrator Workflow ID for authorization
 - Shares address (e.g. `shares.example.com`)

+Pre-requisites:

-It is assumed that the current user has `ssh` access to the Shares server, and `sudo` access on it too.
+- the current user has `ssh` access to the Shares server
+- and `sudo` access on it too.

 To deploy on the Shares server, type: